georgepar/mmfeat/README.md

 #### 4. Music instrument clustering (4-instruments)

 The demo downloads sound files for 8 instruments of two classes and obtains auditory representations.
 It then clusters the representations and reports the outcomes.
+See [Multi- and Cross-Modal Semantics Beyond Vision: Grounding in Auditory Perception](http://www.cl.cam.ac.uk/~dk427/papers/emnlp2015a.pdf)

+#### 5. Image dispersion scores (5-dispersion)

+The demo downloads images for "elephant" and "happiness" and calculates the image dispersion scores of these concepts.
+See [Improving Multi-Modal Representations Using Image Dispersion: Why Less is Sometimes More](http://www.cl.cam.ac.uk/~dk427/papers/acl2014.pdf).